infochimps-labs/big_data_for_chimps/ch05-rules_of_scaling.md

 If you tasked a junior engineer to spend three days optimizing that job, with a 10-machine cluster running the whole time, it would cost you about $1100.
 If she made the job run three times faster -- so it ran in 1 hour instead of 3 -- the job would now cost about $200.
 However, it will take three months to reach break-even.

+As a rule of thumb,

+    Size your cluster so that it is either almost-always-idle or healthily exceeds the opportunity cost to the humans working on it.

 Takeaways:

 * Engineers are more expensive than compute.